EthereumCommunityFund/CarbonVote/docs/Basic structure.rst

 -----------------------------

 | The upgrade of Carbonvote is reflected in the use of the credential system.
 We have added several credentials to serve the voting needs of various groups.
 We will be updating credentials in the coming updates, and for the foreseeable future, we will be offering users the possibility to import credentials themselves.
-| In the current version, a poll can only select one credential at most, but in a future release, we will allow users to create polls that require multiple credentials, which will further increase the accuracy of the poll.
+| We have already implemented the nested poll type, meaning that each poll can require multiple credentials, and voters with one corresponding credential can vote.
+In this kind of poll, a voter can vote multiple times for different options using different credentials.
+The final result will be displayed separately by credential.

 Zupass credential
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This credential corresponds to a voter with a Zupass.
-This larger item, it is divided into three smaller items: zuzalu ticket holders, zuconnect ticket holders, and devconnect ticket holders.
+This larger item, it is divided into three smaller items: zuzalu ticket holders, zuconnect ticket holders, and Istanbul devconnect ticket holders.
 Users can create polls that require one of these three credentials, meaning that they must hold a specific ticket to vote.
 Because of the ZK login and authentication given by the Zupass team, Carbonvote v2 integrates well with Zupass and will continue to have access to Zupass tickets in the future.

 Gitcoin Passport credential
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^